aryanchoudharypro/NVGTBridge/README.md

 ### How it Works

 * **Automatic Mode:** When you open a game you have enabled, the Bridge automatically lets you touch the screen directly.
-You don't need to suspend TalkBack manually.
+You don't need to suspend or tirn TalkBack off manually.
 * **Safety Features:** TalkBack resumes normal behavior if you open the keyboard, pull down notifications, or lock the screen.

 ---